I don’t believe that everyone should be eating the same diet.

 Take Home Message

-There are number of reasons why you should try a low-carb instead of a low-fat diet.
+There are many reasons why you should try a low-carb instead of a low-fat diet.

 Low-carb eaters tend to eat fewer calories and feel less hungry.
 They also lose more weight compared to low-fat eaters.